rust-lang/rfcs/text/0000-command-ergonomics.md

    Runs the command and collects its stdout, as for `read_stdout`.
    Decodes the stdout as UTF-8, and fails if that's not possible.
    Does not trim any trailing line ending.

- * `fn read_stdout_line(&mut self) -> Result<String, ProcessError>`:

-   Runs the command and collects its stdout, as for `read_stdout`.
-   Decodes the stdout as UTF-8, and fails if that's not possible.
-   Fails unless the output is a single line (with or without line ending).
-   Trims the line ending (if any).
-   If program prints no output at all, returns an empty string (and this cannot be distinguished from the program printing just a newline).

  * `fn stdout_reader(&mut self) -> std::process::ChildOutputReader`
    (where `struct ChildOutputReader` implements `io::Read`